mj-watts/michaelwatts.me-website/_posts/2014-07-19-introducing-notepad.md

 ---
-layout: post
+layout: new-post
 title: "Introducing Notepad"
 description:
 headline:
 modified: 2014-07-19
 category: personal
 tags: []
-imagefeature: cover1.jpg
 comments: true
-effect: intro-effect-sliced
+coverimage: cover3.jpg
+imagefeature:
+comments: true
+featured: true
 ---

 Notepad is a Jekyll theme which is very simple, clean and beautiful.
 This theme is good for any blog.